 And it works: After seeing photos of all the great things students are doing at the school on Facebook, families get interested enough to sign up to learn more.

 “We get 40 to 60 leads a month from email marketing,” says the school’s vice principal, Jim McKenzie.

 When it comes time to send a newsletter to subscribers, it’s important to think about how you’re going to make the newsletter different from a Facebook Page.
 With all the extra space and opportunity for images that an email provides, you can really create a focused and intimate experience.
 Remember: When people are reading an email, you have their undivided attention.

 We covered the list-building strategy of Cedar Creek Productions, which used Facebook as a platform to promote the award-winning film Buck.
 Through a “You’ll Hear It Here First” campaign, the studio promised fans that anyone who signed up for the email list would hear the latest news about interviews, screenings, and more before it was posted to social media.
 This netted the studio more than 2,000 new email subscribers.

 Not every organization may have an award-winning film at their fingertips, but the trick is to just think about what news and content you can offer fans that they can’t get through Facebook

 Not that Cedar Creek Productions let their newsletters stay hidden away in subscriber inboxes, either.

-After an email is out, Pam Miles, executive assistant, explains that she uses Constant Contact’s Simple Share feature to share the newsletter on Facebook, Twitter, and other social media channels.
+After an email is out, Pam Miles, executive assistant, shares the newsletter on Facebook, Twitter, and other social media channels.
 Some emails are subsequently shared more than 50 times by subscribers and fans, and there’s no doubt that showcasing those newsletters has gotten more people interested in signing up themselves.